lunarphp/lunar/docs/src/local-development.md

-# Setting Up GetCandy For Local Development
+# Setting Up Lunar For Local Development

 [[toc]]

 ## Overview

-This guide is here to help you set-up GetCandy locally so you can contribute to the core and admin hub.
+This guide is here to help you set-up Lunar locally so you can contribute to the core and admin hub.

 ## Before your start

-You will need a Laravel application to run GetCandy in.
+You will need a Laravel application to run Lunar in.
 You can either use a fresh install of [Laravel](https://laravel.com/docs/9.x/installation) or the [GetCandy demo store](https://github.com/lunarphp/demo-store).

 ## Set-Up